 Today, we are talking about time wasters.
 One of the common things that you all bring up is that you don’t have enough time to work on your business.
 You wish you had more time.
 If only you had more time!

-Now, this is completely relative to your situation.
+Now, this is entirely relative to your situation.
 I know some of you have a full-time job, and having limited time to grow a business is so real for you.
 I know some of you are homeschooling or are in a season of raising four kids under three.
 God bless you.

 Let’s Talk About Ways to Find More Time